NgqvngVinh/ES-Lab-251/README.md

-# HCMUT Embedded Systems Labs (Year 4 — Semester 251)
+# HCMUT Embedded Systems Labs

 STM32F407 firmware and ESP8266 IoT sketches written for the Embedded Systems lab course at Ho Chi Minh City University of Technology, organized chapter by